-SHA's Board of Commissioners voted on the adoption of the Annual MTW Plan on October 11, 2021.
+SHA's Board of Commissioners voted to adopt the Annual MTW Plan on October 16, 2023.
 The signed Resolution, Certifications of Compliance and lobbying disclosure form are included in Appendix C of the MTW Plan.
 The signed Certification of Consistency with the Consolidated Plan (Form HUD-2991) is also included in this appendix.